Inside Lambeth Palace

 The glazed roof courtyard now known as the Atrium was designed and built by Richard Griffith and Richard Scott and opened in the year 2000 by HRH the Prince of Wales.
-It connects the main Palace building to the thirteenth century Chapel and Crypt.
+It connects the main Palace building to the 13th Century Chapel and Crypt.

 Work was completed following a grant to the Church Commissioners from the Heritage Lottery Fund.
 The project formed part of the Palace's millennium celebrations in 2000 and enabled the building to be open to the general public for a year as part of London's "String of Pearls" initiative.